School of General Arts and Sciences

 Within our Pre-Health Sciences Pathway to Certificates and Diplomas program, you can improve your science skills to qualify for admission to a college health science one-year or two-year program.
 Take the Pre-Health Sciences Pathway to Advanced Diplomas and Degrees program to obtain the courses you need for admission to a Bachelor of Science or Bachelor of Science, Nursing degree, or to a three-year college health or science program.
 Explore whether university is right for you within our unique University Transfer program, and earn credit for first year toward your bachelor degree.
 The choice is yours.
 We provide the pathway to your goal.

 Programs in the School of General Arts and Sciences

-Choose our University Transfer program to test-drive university-level courses, improve your academic skills and earn credit for first year of your bachelor degree at Trent or at Carleton University.
-You can save money too - since you take university courses while paying college tuition fees.
+Choose our University Transfer program to test-drive university-level courses, improve your academic skills and earn credit for first year of your bachelor degree at Trent University or Carleton University.
+You can save money too - taking university courses while paying college tuition fees.

 Didn't Graduate High School?